zognin/tp/docs/UserGuide.md

 Adds an ingredient to the application.

-Format: `add-i in/INGREDIENT_NAME iq/INGREDIENT_QUANTITY iu/INGREDIENT_UNIT`
+Format: `add-i in/NAME iq/QUANTITY iu/UNIT`

 <div markdown="block" class="alert alert-primary">

 **:bookmark: Note:**<br>

-* INGREDIENT_NAME and INGREDIENT_UNIT attributes are matched exactly, including their casing to detect duplicates.
+* NAME and UNIT attributes are matched exactly, including their casing to detect duplicates.
   This means that `in/Apple iq/2 iu/whole` is not the same ingredient as `in/apple iq/2 iu/Whole`
   and both ingredients may exist together in the inventory.

-* INGREDIENT_QUANTITY must be positive, and the largest possible input is 40000.
+* QUANTITY must be positive, and the largest possible input is 40000.

 * Please refer to the examples below.